Rootzreggae/Page2025/src/content/projects/project-5.md

 ![full page](https://i.postimg.cc/9fpK9vxM/SCR-20250406-kgvo.jpg)

 This iterative design and feedback cycle brought us closer to a concept that we believe significantly improves upon the previous version in terms of usability and clarity.
 The next logical step involves translating these refined designs into functional code.

+My work in progress of a <a href="https://bvl6pfizeegskbivf.lite.vusercontent.net/">coded version</a>.